Eating a keto diet in Penang is not only easy, it’s delicious.

-But as we discovered in Chiang Mai, Thailand, a country that is famous for noodles and rice can also be chock-a-block with delicious low carb keto friendly options.
+But as we discovered in Chiang Mai, Thailand, a country that is famous for noodles and rice can also be chock-a-block with delicious low carb keto diet friendly options.

 This is definitely the case in Penang, Malaysia.